halilayelan1/odin-recipes/README.md

 # odin-recipes
 This project is about creating recipe website.
-I will only use my HTML knowledge to create this project.
+I have used only my HTML knowledge to create this project.
-I will link to my recipes on other webpages of my website.
+I have linked to my recipes on other webpages of my website.